 Wait, hold on.
 Ven arrived at Radiant Garden and Mickey was only a few steps ahead of him, but when he gets to the Bastion, Mickey is gone.
 Dilan and Aeleus claimed to have never seen Mickey.
 No clear explanation Mickey’s disappearance is ever given, even though the mystery is raised for the player.
 Now Aqua is at the Bastion and runs into Mickey, at which point he teleports away.
 Mickey teleporting away from the Bastion almost feels like the missing explanation for why he vanishes from Ven’s storyline.
 But that’s only possible if Aqua got to the Bastion before Ven, right?
 But she didn’t!
 The fact that she gets the shortcut to the boss room and Ven doesn’t proves that she must have come to the Gardens second.
 So where on earth did Mickey go that Ven didn’t see him (can’t have gone back through the garden), and the guards didn’t see him (can’t have gone into the Bastion), but he is at the Bastion when Aqua arrives second?

 Now I’m going to admit up front: this is probably just a matter of poor writing.
-Maybe Mickey’s movements were explained in a line that was accidentally discarded?
+Maybe an explanation for Mickey’s movements was accidentally discarded?
 Or maybe it was never supposed to be a mystery?
 Or maybe I’m leaning too much weight on the shortcut being bashed open in by the boss?
 (BBS rarely retains geographical changes between characters, even when it would make sense to do so, and the few that it does retain should be treated as exceptions, not the other way around).
 The writers might not be aware that they even have a problem on their hands, because if they did, they could have easily had Dilan say “Yes, your friend is in the castle, but that doesn’t mean you can be there,” (you could argue that the two guards are lying about Mickey being in the castle for security concerns, and I’d agree that that’s an even better approach, but I feel that if you wanted to go that way, the lie should have been accompanied with a insinuation or proof that they were lying, to make things clear to the player and to avoid this mess).

 Or!
 Or, we could go with the “earlier draft” conspiracy angle that I love so much!
 What if Aqua’s scene was supposed to explain Mickey’s disappearance?
 If we take the story at its word, Aqua arrives on Radiant Garden in pursuit of Terra, so she can’t be that far behind him.
 She ultimately arrives just after Ven, as Scrooge uses Ven to give her directions to the Bastion.
 Aqua and Ven are seconds apart at this point, with Mickey only a few seconds ahead of Ven.
 It doesn’t make sense that they never crossed paths in the Gardens or at the Bastion.
 But remember that Scrooge didn’t direct Aqua to the Gardens, even though Ven went that way: he directed her to the staircase going directly to the Bastion.
 If Aqua had taken the stairs, she could have arguably gotten to the Bastion before Ven and Mickey (remember that the Gardens and Bastion are separated by a windy path vista, which implies a great deal of distance). and sure enough, true to our order of events, Mickey arrives on scene after Aqua, and then disappears before Ven can arrive.
 We appear to have lost Mickey’s “few seconds lead” on Ven somewhere between here, but… uh… huh, maybe this isn’t working.

 At this point, I imagine Aqua would go back down the stairs and follow Terra’s route to the boss room, never visiting the Garden and narrowly missing Ven.
-Meanwhile, Ven would return to the Garden and discover the Trinity Armour piece bashing down the shortcut door, aka the events Aqua experiences in the finished game. …Or maybe not.
+Meanwhile, Ven would return to the Garden and discover the Trinity Armour piece bashing down the shortcut door, aka the events Aqua experiences in the finished game… or maybe not.
 I’ve made my case, but I just can’t shake the impression that this may simply be bad writing this time around!
 I’ve made too many assumptions to try to hold this together.

 For what it’s worth, note that when the Trinity Armour battle cutscene begins, Aqua appears to be arriving from the Aqueduct, Terra’s route, even though she doesn’t take that route in the finished game.
 This seems to be backing my theory until you realize that Ven is positioned awkwardly between both entrances.
 It seems to me like Ven was put where he was put just so he would be in formation with his siblings, and not for the sake of showing you how he got to the room.
 If Ven was positioned for dramatic purposes, I imagine Aqua was as well, and so I’m not going to count her position in this scene as evidence for anything.